 How to apply

 Please note: We have received the maximum number of applications that we can consider at the next committee meeting.
-All completed applications that we receive now will be held for the next closing date, which is 20th January 2018.
+Applications are now closed and will re-open as soon as possible in 2018.

 FAQs for Families

 We normally look at new applications three times a year, in January, May and September.
 However we are really busy at the moment so we have had to close the application process temporarily.
 We will re-open it as soon as possible in 2018.

 If you would like to be notified by email when the application process opens in 2018, please provide your email address above.

 What is the age limit for Helping Hands?

 The child must be between one and 18 years old.
 We cannot accept applications for young people aged over 18.